ClaireaLLL/computing-work/The Masqueraded truth.md

   "Oh... we're in a forest."
 Lilth scanned the area.
   "Hey Zion, isn't this a lovely pla-"
   Zion woke up right beside her at that moment.
   "Lilth Wilson, there's no time to waste!
 I need you to recall your memories!"
 He towered over Lilth, gripping her arm.
-His pale blue eyes met Lilth's.
+His black, demonic eyes met Lilth's.
   Lilth thought long and hard as Zion continued to give her a cold, threatening stare.
 Then, visions came into her mind, the bloodiest thing she had ever seen.
 There seemed to be a war.
   "N-no!"
 Cried Lilth, as if she was met with reality.